LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

     - **All**: Selects both the Assets and Packages folders.
   - **Scan Path**: The folder path to scan for Object instances.
 Use this to narrow your search and improve scan times.
   - **Show Progress Bar**: Display a progress bar during Object scanning.
   - **Root Prefabs Only**: Scan only for Components that are directly attached to root Prefab assets.
 When enabled nested Objects and their Components will be ignored.
-If disabled it's recommended to enable `Show Asset Path` to provide insight on which root asset you're changing.
+If disabled it's recommended to enable "Show Asset Path" to provide insight on which root asset you're changing.
 - **Searching**: Settings for searching Objects.
   - **Case Sensitive**: Search for Objects using exact letter casing.
   - **Starts With**: Search for Objects that start with the search text entered.